 The University of North Carolina Pediatric Infectious Disease Fellowship Program

-The Division of Pediatric Infectious Disease at UNC offers a rich training environment for physicians and researchers to receive a comprehensive educational experience, drawing on our close relationship with other world-class clinical teachers and researchers within the UNC School of Medicine community.
-UNC offers an unparalleled opportunity for studying pediatric infectious diseases within a strong general and subspecialty pediatric setting.
+The Division of Pediatric Infectious Disease at UNC offers a supportive training environment for physician researchers to receive a comprehensive educational experience, drawing on our close relationship with other world-class clinical teachers and researchers within the UNC School of Medicine community.
 Our training program consists of a comprehensive clinical and research experience spanning three years.
 This program is intended for physicians who desire to pursue a career in academic medicine that combines clinical, research, and educational activities.

 Clinical Training in Pediatric Infectious Diseases

-Clinical experience on the UNC Pediatric Infectious Disease Consult Service and in outpatient Pediatric Infectious Disease and HIV Clinics will provide the majority of clinical experiences in this subspecialty.
+Clinical experience spans the UNC Inpatient Pediatric Infectious Disease Consult Service and outpatient Pediatric Infectious Disease and HIV Clinics.
 Specific goals for the Pediatric Infectious Disease services at UNC are:

 - Provide care to a broad spectrum of in-patients and out-patients with infectious diseases and complications due to bacterial, viral, fungal, parasitic infections and/or fever without a source or fever of unknown origin.

-- Develop skills in clinical and diagnostic microbiology through daily “plate rounds”
+- Develop skills in clinical and diagnostic microbiology through weekly microbiology rounds.

-Fellows will rotate on the inpatient consult service 6 months during their first year, and 2 months each during the second and third years.
+Fellows rotate on the inpatient consulting service for 6 months during their first year, and 2 months each during the second and third years.

 The subspecialty fellows spend a half-day session each week that they are not on inpatient service during the 1st year of training and a half-day two times per month in their second and third year of training.